 Funded by / Ownership

-The Star is owned by Star Media Group which is controlled by the Malaysian Chinese Association (MCA) which is a right-wing party that represents the Malaysian Chinese contingency.
+The Star is owned by Star Media Group, controlled by the Malaysian Chinese Association (MCA), a right-wing party representing the Malaysian Chinese contingency.
 Revenue is derived from subscriptions and advertisements.

 Analysis / Bias

 According to Reporters without Borders, Malaysia ranks 113/180 on the Press Freedom Index due to the media environment in Malaysia being threatened by increasing censorship.

 In 2017, The Star published on its front page an article with the headline titled “Malaysian Terrorist Leader” right under a photograph showing Muslims praying.
 This caused an investigation and resulted in The Star editors getting suspended.

 In review, The Star uses loaded language in their headlines and articles, such as “Dr. M and Muhyiddin seen chatting in Parliament on Monday (July 13),” and tends to poorly source their articles.
 However, The Star reports international news through credible news agencies such as Reuters with low bias and maintains factual reporting such as “Trump takes swipes at Fauci, CDC as coronavirus cases rise.”

 Editorially, they favor the right and have a pro-Malaysian Chinese Association (MCA) tone, such as this “MCA on ‘high ground’ amid national political chaos.”
 Generally, international news is reported factually, while there is a right-leaning bias editorially.

 Overall, we rate The Star Right Biased based on editorial positions that favor the right.
 We also rate them Mixed factually due to poor sourcing and having connections to the Malaysian Chinese Association (MCA), a right-wing political party.
 (M. Huitsing 7/13/2020) Updated (06/29/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check